junxit/us-congress-bills-115/metadata.md

 - 2017-10-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7700-7702)
 - 2017-10-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7700-7702)
 - 2017-10-04 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2018-11-27 — Amendment SA 4066 agreed to in Senate by Unanimous Consent.
+- 2018-11-27 — Amendment SA 4066 proposed by Senator McConnell for Senator Menendez. (consideration: CR S7143-7144; text: CR S7143-7144) In the nature of a substitute.
+- 2018-11-27 — Measure laid before Senate by unanimous consent. (consideration: CR S7143-7144)
+- 2018-11-27 — Passed Senate with an amendment by Voice Vote.
+- 2018-11-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-11-27 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2018-11-27 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2018-11-27 — Senate amendment agreed to: Amendment SA 4066 agreed to in Senate by Unanimous Consent.
+- 2018-11-27 — Senate amendment proposed (on the floor): Amendment SA 4066 proposed by Senator McConnell for Senator Menendez.(consideration: CR S7143-7144; text: CR S7143-7144)
+- 2018-11-27 — Senate amendment submitted